Image courtesy of A Home With Soul

 The other thing I’m certain of is that individual people have their own kind of energy too.
 If I’m grounded and calm, I feel it intuitively and instantly when I meet someone new.
 The only times I’ve run into real difficulties in relationships are the times when I’ve ignored that intuition.
-I’m better able to read my intuition and more likely to include the right kind of people in my life when I’m taking care of my own physical and mental energy – which for me means meditating, eating well, doing yoga, resting and finding time for creative pursuits that fill my soul.
+I’m better able to read my intuition and more likely to include the right kind of people in my life when I’m taking care of my own physical and mental energy.
+In order to live a more spiritual life, I include meditating, eating well, doing yoga, resting and finding time for creative pursuits that genuinely fill my soul.

-Practice #4 – Keep your own energy right
+Spiritual practice #4 – Keeping your energy healthy

 If you feel that you’re attracting the wrong kind of people into your life, look to your own energy first.
 If your instinct is that you’re a bit out of alignment, start by implementing small amounts of change such as eating more plant-based foods and drinking herbal teas rather than too much alcohol or caffeine.
 Move your body in ways that feel supportive and nourishing rather than pushing yourself to do harsh forms of exercise.
 Meditate, do yoga, swim, have a massage or try an energy healing qigong sequence for a few weeks.